Project-MONAI/MONAI/docs/source/highlights.md

 More details is available at [Fast training tutorial](https://github.com/Project-MONAI/tutorials/blob/master/acceleration/fast_training_tutorial.ipynb).

 ### 2. Distributed data parallel
-Distributed data parallel is an important feature of PyTorch to connect multiple GPU devices on 1 node or several nodes to train or evaluate models.
-MONAI provides many demos for reference: train/evaluate with PyTorch DDP, train/evaluate with Horovod, train/evaluate with Ignite DDP, partition dataset and train with SmartCacheDataset, etc. And also provides a real world training example based on Decathlon challenge Task01 - Brain Tumor segmentation, it contains distributed caching, training, and validation.
+Distributed data parallel is an important feature of PyTorch to connect multiple GPU devices on single or multiple nodes to train or evaluate models.
+MONAI provides demos for reference: train/evaluate with PyTorch DDP, train/evaluate with Horovod, train/evaluate with Ignite DDP, partition dataset and train with SmartCacheDataset, as well as a real world training example based on Decathlon challenge Task01 - Brain Tumor segmentation.
+The demo contains distributed caching, training, and validation.
 We tried to train this example on NVIDIA NGC server, got some performance benchmarks for reference(PyTorch 1.6, CUDA 11, Tesla V100 GPUs):
 ![image](../images/distributed_training.png)

 ### 3. C++/CUDA optimized modules